bcc-code/bcc-design-documentation/componentsPackage/docs/Setup.md

 The rule is that the file should be inside the public/routesIcons folder and the name of a file should be exactly the same as the readme file.

 ## Theme documentation

+The getting and transofrming routes logic is stored inside theme.
+Theme is an separate package that can be also published as the components package.
+To keep the routes tidy and omit the %20 (" ") sings, use - in the folder and md files names.
+Those will be transformed into empty spaces in navigation titles.